-This plugin implements an Open Archives Initiative Protocol for Metadata Harvesting repository for Omeka, allowing Omeka items to be harvested by OAI-PMH harvesters.
+This plugin implements an Open Archives Initiative Protocol for Metadata Harvesting repository for Omeka Classic, allowing Omeka items to be harvested by OAI-PMH harvesters.
 The plugin implements version 2.0 of the protocol.

 This plugin is the reverse of the functionality provided by the OAI-PMH Harvester plugin.

 The plugin ships with several default formats.
 Other plugins can alter these or add their own (see Extending below)

 - Dublin Core (

 - This is required by the OAI-PMH specification for all repositories.
 Omeka metadata fields are mapped one-to-one with fields for this output format, and it is the preferred format to use with the plugin.

 - CDWA Lite (

 - The mapping between Omeka's metadata and CDWA Lite metadata is more complicated, and certain fields may not be populated correctly.The chief advantage of using CDWA Lite output is that file URLs can be output in a controlled format, unlike Dublin Core.
 Harvesters may therefore be able to harvest or link to files in addition to metadata.

 - MODS (